 Changing lawyers once you are well into a personal injury case may delay proceedings.
 This is because your new lawyer will need time to review your case, conduct any remaining research, and understand any motions your previous attorney already filed.
 This could also mean paying out extra for your attorney and staff to catch up on what already happened in your case.

-How Can I Schedule a Free Consultation With D. Miller & Associates, PLLC?
+How Can I get a Free Consultation with D. Miller & Associates, PLLC™?

-You can reach the legal team at D. Miller & Associates, PLLC, today by calling 713-850-8600.
-We offer free consultations and complimentary case reviews to our clients in Houston and the surrounding cities.
+You can reach the legal team at D. Miller & Associates, PLLC™ today by calling (713) 850-8600.
+We offer free case evaluations to our clients in Houston and the surrounding cities.